Are Your Partners Bidding on Your Brand Keywords on Search Engines?

-Finding your partners/dealers/affiliates etc in position 1 for your brand terms can be very frustrating.
-So, it becomes crucial to do Search Engine Audit and Compliance.
+Finding your partners/dealers/affiliates etc., in position 1 for your brand terms can be very frustrating.
+So, it becomes crucial to do a Search Engine Audit and Compliance.

-- Anyone can bid on any keyword in the search engine.
+Anyone can bid on any keyword in the search engine.
 This includes your brand keywords as well.
-There is nothing stopping your competition, partners, dealers, franchisees, affiliate partners or even marketplaces who you may have tied up with.
+Nothing stops your competition, partners, dealers, franchisees, affiliate partners, or even marketplaces you may have tied up with.

-- Your Brand Keywords are the best converting keywords on Search.
-They will always have the least cost of conversion, and will have quality at par with your Organic users.
-This is since a lot of users simply search for your brand to find your website and click on the first result to go to your website.
-This is especially due to most browsers allowing search inside the URL window itself.
+Your Brand Keywords are the best converting keywords on search.
+They will always have the most negligible conversion cost and quality at par with your Organic users.
+This is since many users search for your brand to find your website and click on the first result to go to your website.
+This happens because most browsers allow search inside the URL window.

-- Anyone can use your brand keywords in the Ad-URL or even in the Ad Title.
-They cannot use it in the ad-copy itself (it is slightly different for different Geo’s as per local laws).
+Anyone can use your brand keywords in the Ad-URL or even the Ad Title.
+They cannot use it in the ad copy itself (it is slightly different for different Geo's as per local laws).

-- The onus of reporting trademark infringement is on advertiser mostly.
-Search engines provide very limited checks on their own.
+The onus of reporting trademark infringement is on advertisers mostly.
+Search engines provide minimal checks on their own.

-If above three are clear, then ensuring the compliance on your brand keywords on Search is extremely critical.
-You might be letting go of your “almost” organic users be stolen and getting them back as “inorganic” users via partners/dealers/affiliates etc. which means that protecting people who are searching for your brand keywords need to be protected to ensure they are not being converted to inorganic users and bought back to you for commission payouts etc.
+If the above three are clear, ensuring compliance with your brand keywords on search is exceptionally critical.
+You might be letting go of your "almost" organic users be stolen and getting them back as "inorganic" users via partners/dealers/affiliates etc., which means that protecting people who are searching for your brand keywords need to be protected to ensure they are not being converted to inorganic users and bought back to you for commission payouts etc.